RPA-Development-Team/Robot-MicroService/README.md

 }
 ```
 ## 2- Job triggering
-    At job triggering, information regarding robot, package and their schedule must be stated
+    At job triggering, information regarding robot, package and their schedule must be stated.
+    The package is validated for any missing data, then saved locally in the packages Directory.
+    New job instance is created and scheduled for the provided date and time.

 Trigger Json format